PNNL-CompBio/Snekmer/docs/source/getting_started/config.rst

 Setting up User Configuration (config.yaml)
 ===========================================

-To run Snekmer, the user must specify parameters in a configuration file (.YAML).
-A template ``config.yaml`` file is included in the `resources directory <https://github.com/PNNL-CompBio/Snekmer/tree/main/resources>`_.
+To run Snekmer, the user must specify parameters either in a configuration file (.YAML) or by specifying them on the command line using the -C or --config option.
+A template ``config.yaml`` file is included in the
+`resources directory <https://github.com/PNNL-CompBio/Snekmer/tree/main/resources>`_.

 The example YAML files included are: